 Painted earthenwear basin with fish design, Yangshao Culture (excavated at Banpo site in Xi'an)It is hotly debated when rice was first domesticized (some scientists even believe that millet was cultivated first), estimates seem to range from about 11,000 BC to 4000 BC.
 What is clear though is that the emergence of rice farming played a major role in the transformation from a nomadic hunting and gathering culture to a culture of more and more permanent settlements/villages.

 Many early civilizations in the area that is now China settled in the Yellow River Valley but neolithic cultures appeared elsewhere too.
-These early civilizations can be distinguished through the pottery that they made.
+You can see a list of all the currently known neolithic cultures of China on this page.
+All these early civilizations can be distinguished through the pottery that they made.
 The four possibly most significant (based on archeological discoveries until now) cultures that appeared in China about 6000 or 7000 years ago were the Yangshao culture, the Longshan culture, the Liangzhu culture and the Daxi culture.

 The Banpo Museum is located in Xi'an (Shaanxi Province) right next to the excavated Banpo village, a neolithic village that was inhabited by people of the Yangshao Culture about 6000 years ago (approximately between 4800 BC - 4000 BC).
 The Banpo Museum consists of two exhibition halls and a 3000 square meter site hall that provides a good view of the excavated sections of the Banpo site.Click here to learn more!